 Right now she laughs when her dad nuzzles his face under her armpit.

 In the past, it was very rare for our daughter to smile for strangers.
 Now, she is cautious around strangers, but when she likes someone I can tell because she smiles more, looks back at them for approval as she crawls away, or reaches out her hand to them.

 Babies and children learn through play.
-She knows where every toy is in her play area; takes puzzles apart, climbs up on the gate, puts the ribbons in her mouth, messes with drawers, and takes out the shoelaces from the shoes.
+She knows where every toy is in her play area; takes puzzles apart, climbs up on the gate, puts the ribbons in her mouth, messes with drawers, and takes the shoelaces from shoes.
 She pulls herself up on the chairs and couch.
 She likes music.
 How can I tell?
 She bounces up and down when she hears it.
 If she is crying, my singing or music can ease her sadness or frustration.

 Other times, she is quiet and contemplative as she explores a speck of lint on the floor (or gecko poop…HA!).